biomage-org/developer-docs/restore-cognito.md

 **Downloading user data**
 Here do either 1 or 2 depending on the situation.

-1. In case there is no cognito user pool or the user pool is empty, we have weekly user backup which executes every sunday at 1am.
-To find the latest users backup file you need to go to biomage-backups-production S3 bucket and find the latest object in the bucket.
+1. In case there is no cognito user pool or the user pool is empty We have weekly user backup.
+You will need to find the latest users backup file you need to go to biomage-backups-production-{accoundId} S3 bucket and find the latest object in the bucket.
+The objects names are the date they are created so using this you can find the latest one.
-There you can download the `data.json` file, which later will be used to import the users to the new/existing user pool.
+After that download the `data.json` file inside that object.
+Later it will be used to import the users to the new/existing user pool.

-2. In case the users are still existing in a pool you can create a new backup file from the user pool, which can then be used to import users.
+2. In case the users are still existing in a pool Create a new backup file from the user pool, which can then be used to import users.
 Using the package `cognito-backup-restore` you can do `cbr backup`, which is an interactive command and will guide you to choose
-AWS region and user pool name for which you want to create a backup. (more info [here](https://medium.com/geekculture/how-to-quickly-backup-and-restore-aws-cognito-user-pool-c1d820b927a8))
+AWS region and user pool name for which you want to create a backup.
+The command lists all the available options so it will be easy for you to choose the correct parameters.
+Use the arrow keys and enter for choosing. (more info [here](https://medium.com/geekculture/how-to-quickly-backup-and-restore-aws-cognito-user-pool-c1d820b927a8))

 **Create new user pool if required**